ton/stash/README.md

 Note that in case applying a patch causes a conflict, the patch will be merged into the original conflicting file similar to `merge`.
 For more information, see the man page of `patch`, specifically the description of the `--merge` command line option.

+# Bash completion support

+To get support for auto completing patch names in BASH, make sure that the `stash-completion.bash` script is sourced in your `.bashrc` or something similar, and that you execute the stash script by directly executing `stash.py`.